cangzihan/nn_ploter/README.md

 # nn_ploter
-A Python demo for plotting neural networks.
+A Python script that provides a simple and efficient way to plot the architecture and parameters of neural network models using Matplotlib.
+With just a few lines of code, you can visualize the structure of your neural network and gain insights into its performance.

 ## Requirements
-- Environment: python3
+- Environment: Python3
 - Lib: [Matplotlib](https://matplotlib.org/)

 #### install matplotlib